Nitemice/lastfm-backup-gas/README.md

     * `rawJson` - JSON data, direct from the Last.fm API, containing all fields.
     * `json` - JSON data, filtered to contain only essential fields.
-- `backupDir`: The ID of the Google Drive directory, where exported maps should be stored.
+- `backupDir`: The ID of the Google Drive directory, where exported data should be stored.
 This can be found by navigating to the folder, and grabbing the ID from the tail of the URL.